-- a A matter personal to a member of staff that is being considered by a meeting of council is subject to standing order 11 above. - b The clerk shall notify the chairman or, if he is not available, the vice chairman for the reason of absence which will be reported at the next council meeting. - The chairman of the council, or in his absence, the vice-chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of the clerk.
-The reviews and appraisal shall be reported in writing and is subject to approval by resolution by the council. - d Subject to the council's policy regarding the handling of grievance matters, the clerk shall contact the chairman of the council or in his absence, the vice-chairman in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the council. - e Subject to the council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the clerk relates to the chairman or vice-chairman of the council, this shall be communicated to another member the council, which shall be reported back and progressed by resolution the council. - f Any persons responsible for all or part of the management of staff shall treat the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters as confidential and secure. - g The council shall keep all written records relating to employees secure.
-All paper records shall be secured and locked and electronic records shall be password protected and encrypted. - h Only persons with line management responsibilities shall have access to staff records referred to in standing orders 19(f) and (g) above if so justified. - i Access and means of access by keys and/or computer passwords to records of employment referred to in standing orders 19(f) and (g) above shall be provided only to (post holder) and/or the Chairman of the Council.
+- a A matter personal to a member of staff that is being considered by a meeting of Council OR the HR committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chairman of the council or, if he is not available, the vice-chairman of the council of absence occasioned by illness or other reason and that person shall report such absence to council at its next meeting. - c The chairman of the council or in his absence, the vice-chairman shall upon a

+- resolution conduct a review of the performance and annual appraisal of the work of the Clerk and RFO.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the council. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff shall contact the chairman of the HR committeeor in his absence, the vice-chairman of the HR committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the HR committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Clerk and RFO relates to the chairman or vice-chairman of the HR committee, this shall be communicated to another member of the HR committee, which shall be reported back and progressed by resolution of the HR committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).